HomeMission and Principles

-Many programs currently available specialize on the topic of CSR.
+n the current market-centred paradigm, many programs currently available specialise on the topic of CSR.
 But none, that we are aware of, expect corporations to compensate all their workers in the world with the exact same sense of fairness and, thus, the same benchmark; so that all workers worldwide may enjoy the same standard of living, within their own socio-economic ethos.
 This perpetuates a pattern of injustice and exploitation engendered by a zero-sum-game business culture.

 In contrast, TLWNSI does precisely the opposite.
 It puts living wages above all other considerations and makes the point that there cannot exist any acceptable degree of Corporate Social Responsibility without all workers enjoying a living wage.

-Nonetheless, we advance our mission in a very constructive manner through a program that generates long-term benefits for all: workers, corporations, governments and Civil Society at large.
-In fact, from a corporate perspective, TLWNSI is a long-term investment strategy to make the global market system far more sustainable.
-In this way, fair labour endowments through long-term sustainability, and vice versa, is our sole argument and the sole reason for our Alliance's existence.
+We advance our mission through a program that generates long-term benefits for all: workers, corporations, governments and Civil Society at large.
+In fact, from a corporate perspective, TLWNSI is a long-term investment strategy to create a less unfair global market system.
+In this way, fair labour remunerations would be instrumental in meaningfully reducing labour exploitation and social injustice.

 The spirit of The Jus Semper Global Alliance is embedded in the following mission and principles: